 Everyone loves the sleek fighter jets, hovering attack planes, and other glamorous war machines that make the headlines and capture our attention, but few give more than a fleeting thought to the many other aircraft that perform crucial, yet unremarkable missions.
 One of those missions is logistical support, and only one airplane in history has been designed from the beginning to perform that mission to and from aircraft carriers.

-During the listener question segment, Jell-O and Sunshine again discuss collateral duties in a Navy single-seat F/A-18 An aviation organization composed of aircrew, support personnel, aircraft, and equipment., what constitutes a flight hour, whether the flight training pipeline does a good job of weeding out unfit student aviators, and if the “right stuff” actually exists.
+During the listener question segment, Jell-O and Sunshine again discuss collateral duties in Navy single-seat F/A-18 squadrons, what constitutes a “flight hour,” whether the flight training pipeline does a good job of weeding out unfit student aviators, and if the “right stuff” actually exists.